stelzinga/MF/Management_Framework.md

 - Break down complex Objectives in simpler ones.
 - Escalate problems arising in completing an Objective.

-Pro-activity is to act entrepreneurial i.e., self-initiate Objectives and Goals.
+Secondly, pro-activity is to act entrepreneurial i.e., self-initiate Objectives and Goals.
 Pro-activity focuses on *missing*, *ineffective* or *inefficient* parts of the Venture and includes the capacity to:
 - See the bigger picture, being able to zoom-out of Objectives and seeing how Objectives feed into Goals and Goals into the Mission and the Operations overall Results.
 - Have a strong focus on final Results rather than only the performance of the Objectives assigned to oneself
 - Understand if and when Results are only partially met and why